Hannah Levien

 Hannah Levien is an Australian actress and writer.
 Her first performance in a feature film was in the award-winning Australian revenge-thriller The Horseman playing teenage runaway Jesse Forteski.
-She is best known for roles as Calliope in Supernatural (U.S. TV series) and as Victoria in the Syfy fantasy series The Magicians, and as Janine in Freeform's thriller, Siren.
+She is best known for roles as Calliope in Supernatural and as Victoria in the Syfy fantasy series The Magicians, and as Janine in Freeform's thriller, Siren.

 Early life

 Levien grew up in Brisbane, Australia, where she attended drama school and began her acting career working in theatre.
-She completed her Masters in Screenwriting and Directing at the University of Sydney.
+She completed her master's in screenwriting and directing at the University of Sydney.
 She is a recipient of the prestigious Arts Queensland Professional Development Award that enabled her to study under American acting coach, Ivana Chubbuck in Los Angeles.

 Career

 Levien began her foray into film with the acclaimed revenge-thriller, The Horseman, as runaway teenager, Jesse Forteski.
 Directed and written by Steven Kastrissios, the film went on to be shown at various film festivals around the world, including South by South West Film Festival, and won awards for best directing and best film at the Melbourne Underground Film Festival.